 - Evidence indicates the east and west drain fields are struggling and need to be rehabilitated or replaced.

 - The system’s operation and distribution controls are inefficient and should be modernized to improve the performance and life expectancy of the facility.

-After receiving the results of the evaluation, we hired a firm that specializes in septic design to develop a project to address the condition issues.
-Design work has concluded, and the new design should ensure proper operation and durability for another 50 years.
+After receiving the results of the evaluation, WES hired a firm that specializes in septic design to develop a project to address the condition issues.
+Design work concluded in 2022.
+The new design will help ensure proper operation and durability for another 50 years.

 Virtual neighborhood meeting on the Fischer's Forest Park large onsite septic system (LOSS).

-Construction will happen in two phases.
-Phase 1 is scheduled to begin in the summer of 2022 and includes:
+Construction will happen in two phases Phase 1 and Phase 2.

-- Replace the entire gravity collection system, including manholes, mainlines, and when possible, residential service connections.
+- Replacing the entire gravity collection system, including manholes, mainlines, and residential service connections.

 - Rehabilitate or replace septic tanks